The Whole Grain Stamp is successful and sought by consumers who are trying to improve their health by eating more whole grains.

 Evidence for the success of the Whole Grain Stamp as a consumer awareness tool is growing.
 This page explains the market penetration of the Whole Grain Stamp and details just a few indications of its success.

 Market Penetration of the Whole Grain Stamp

-• in over 41 countries: the United States, Canada, Mexico; the UK, Ireland, Greece, Poland, France, Netherlands (Kingdom of), U.A.E.; China, Taiwan, New Zealand, Australia, Singapore; the Dominican Republic, Jamaica, Barbados, Trinidad & Tobago; Argentina, Belize, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Peru, Uruguay, Venezuela and Mauritius.
+• in 41 countries: the United States, Canada, Mexico; the UK, Ireland, Italy, Spain, Portugal, Greece, France, Netherlands (Kingdom of), Poland, Romania; U.A.E.; Tanzania, Mauritius; China, Taiwan, New Zealand, Australia, Singapore; the Dominican Republic, Jamaica, Barbados, Trinidad & Tobago; Argentina, Belize, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Peru, Uruguay, and Venezuela.

 • At last count, 15% of all Stamped products can be found outside the United States.

 | Products Using the Stamp, by Food Group

 |Treats (cookies, cakes, muffins)||5%|

 |Products Using the Stamp, by Whole Grain Content||% of Products